ibm-cloud-docs/Backup/offline-agent-linux.md

 Answer the following prompts.
 * What is the web-based Agent Console address? `cloudbackupregister.service.softlayer.com`
 * What is the web-based Agent Console connection port [8086]?
 Press enter, 8086 is the correct port.
 * What is the web-based Agent Console username?
-This is the username that is used to log in to Portal.
+This is the same username that is used to log in to Portal.
 * What is the web-based Agent Console password?
-This is the password that is used to log in to Portal.
+This is the same password that is used to log in to Portal.

-For more information about viewing or changing the Backup password, see [Changing the password for the backup service](/docs/Backup?topic=Backup-changePassword).
+For more information about viewing or changing the backup password, see [Changing the password for the backup service](/docs/Backup?topic=Backup-changePassword).
 {:tip}

 If the previous steps don't work, pull up and review the most recent BUAgent-X.XLOG.